AzureDoom/Hytale-Gradle-Plugin/README.md

 ## Notes

 - Java 25 is the default
-- `pre-release` is the default patchline
+- `release` is the default patchline
 - The plugin applies the `java` plugin automatically
 - The plugin applies the `idea` plugin to support IDE source attachment